akhilerm/Castle/readme.md

 cd to the root directory of the project

+You need to build the docker image so that containers can be started using this image and code can be executed safely.
+TO build the docker image from the root directory `docker build -t cont:f .`

 Change the .env file , DB name, username, password, mail_id to use, app key etc

 Now execute the following commands